dmitryleskov/stream-hygiene/part1.md

     This also applies to methods `forall`, `exists`, `find`, `max`, `min`, `sum`, `product`, and possibly others.

 Now I have some news for you.
-Rules 2 to 5 are not entirely true.
+Rules 2 to 5 are not quite true.
 Hop over to Part II to find out why.